The Normal Heart: 2000s

+The show had an Off-Broadway revival in 2004 at the Public Theater presented by the Worth Street Theater Company, starring Raúl Esparza as Ned Weeks and Joanna Gleason and Lisa Kron as Dr. Brookner, directed by David Esbjornson (taking over from Jeff Cohen mid-rehearsal) and lighting design by Ken Billington.
+The success of this revival lead to the 2011 Broadway production.

 The Broadway premiere of The Normal Heart began on April 19, 2011, for a limited 12-week engagement at the Golden Theatre.
 This production used elements employed in a staged reading, directed by Joel Grey, held in October 2010.
 The cast featured Joe Mantello as Ned, Ellen Barkin (making her Broadway debut) as Dr. Brookner, John Benjamin Hickey as Felix, Lee Pace as Bruce Niles, and Jim Parsons as Tommy Boatwright (both Pace and Parsons made their Broadway debuts).
 Joel Grey made his Broadway directing debut; George C. Wolfe was supervising director.
 The production supported several "nonprofit organizations, including The Actors Fund and Friends In Deed."

 In the 2011 Broadway revival, when the actors weren't in the scene they would stand along the walls of the set and watch from the shadows the scene being performed.
 Towards the end of the play when Felix dies, he leaves Ned alone on center stage and steps back to where the other actors are, along the shadowy walls of the set.
 This Broadway production also echoed the original idea to have the white-washed walls covered with facts and figures.
 During the finale of this production, names of those affected by the AIDS Epidemic were gradually projected onto the walls until the set was completely covered in names, marking the end of the play.

 A production at Washington, D.C.'s, Arena Stage was scheduled to run from June 8 to July 29, 2012.